March-Mammal-Madness-Unofficial-Bracket/architecture/README.md

 POST new_bracket:
 a new march mammal madness season.
 Request w/ JSON JSON will be a 64 length array with each animal name, like `["bear","cat","donkey"]` but longer

+## Database Internals

+Table with username, id, password, and basic user info

+Table with UNIQUE corresponding to a row on the above table, along with a STRING containing the JSON of their bracket

+Table with autoincrementing ID of all admin Bracket changes, allowing for possible reversion